JanHolger/pure-java-parser/README.md

-        TokenStack stack = Tokenizer.tokenize("MyClass.java", source); // Manually tokenize the source Expression expression = parser.getExpressionParser().parseExpression(stack); // Parse the source into an ast if (stack.trim().peek().getType() != TokenType.EOF) // Manually check if the end of input is reached throw new UnexpectedTokenException(stack.pop()); // Throw an error in case there unconsumed tokens System.out.println(expression.toString()); // Generate and print source code for visualization }
+        TokenStack stack = Tokenizer.tokenize("MyClass.java", source); // Manually tokenize the source Expression expression = parser.getExpressionParser().parseExpression(stack); // Parse the source into an ast if (stack.trim().peek().getType() != TokenType.EOF) // Manually check if the end of input is reached throw new UnexpectedTokenException(stack.pop()); // Throw an error in case there are unconsumed tokens System.out.println(expression.toString()); // Generate and print source code for visualization }
 }